 There are no major restrictions on what markets sportsbooks are allowed to support, outside a ban on in-play wagers for college sports.
-Expect to see lines offered for all major pro sports (NBA, NHL, MLB, NFL), college basketball and football, golf, tennis, soccer, and some niche offerings like cricket and darts.
+Expect to see lines offered for all major pro sports (NBA, NHL, MLB, NFL), college football and basketball, golf, tennis, soccer, and some niche offerings like cricket and darts.

 Sites should offer old staples like point spreads, totals, money lines, futures, props (game and team), parlays, teasers, and in-play, and also some niche products like DraftKings’ Flash Bet, FanDuel’s correlated parlays, betting pools, and more.

-What is the history of sports betting in Tennessee?
+What is the history of gambling in Tennessee?

-As with any prohibition of a practice, horse racing flourished in the 1800s but a ban on betting killed off the practice in 1906.
+Horse racing flourished in the 1800s but a ban on betting killed off in 1906.

 In 2003, a lottery referendum was approved to support education.
-The first drawing was made in 2004 and it is very popular.
+The first drawing was made in 2004, and remains very popular.